nickholder6425/Weather-Dashboard-Challenge-6/README.md

 ## Discription

-A weather dashboard that uses server-side API's (OpenWeather) that allows the end user to see a 5-day weather outlook for a specific city.
+Built a weather dashboard using OpenWeather's API that allows the end user to see a 5-day weather outlook for a specific city.

 ## Screenshot